The Best Plant-Based Salad Dressings

 • 0.5 tsp sea salt, or more to taste

 Combine all of the ingredients in a blender or food processor and blend until smooth.
-This will make about two cups of dressing.
+This makes about two cups of dressing.

 Tropical Coconut Dressing